VillagerUnknown/VillagerCoin/README.md

 * Collectable Coins - Adds rarer collectable Villager Coins worth more in value.
 * Cursed Coins - Adds rarer cursed Villager Coins that apply _negative_ status effects when in your inventory.
 * Lucky Coins - Adds rarer lucky Villager Coins that apply _positive_ status effects when in your inventory.
+* Coin Banks - Adds coin banks that hold the total value of coins added.

 ## Developer Wiki (WIP)